The Asylum Broadside

 The Obelisk

-Every compass on Aevum pointed to one spot — the dead center of the ocean.
+When it appeared 50 years ago, every compass on Aevum moved to point to one spot: the dead center of the ocean.
 A generation before our chronicle, an island appeared there overnight: a vast coffin of black, iron-rich stone.
 Most of its iron was ordinary.
-One vein in ten held Cold Iron — a metal that drank magic and bit at things not of this world.
+One vein in ten held Cold Iron, a metal that drank magic and bit at things not of this world.
 Pilgrims called it a prison.
 A sleeping demon prince.
 A dead god.
 The storm itself.
 None of them were entirely wrong.
 The Obelisk was the lock on the world's last secret, and the gathering of its keys is what brought the old age to its end.

 The Eight Divisions